alchemical-lich/alchemical-lich.github.io/_pages/the-gaming-must-go-on.md

 The more high-powered, less grim dark sister game to Shadow of the Demon Lord.
 Includes a refinement of the rules and making it easier to combine martial and magical character paths.
 Looks like a lot of fun!

 ## Draw Steel
 Avengers-level high-power fantasy game with deeply tactical combat.
 Do you want to teleport across the battlefield, throw enemies through walls, and unleash massive attacks taking out a dozen enemies at once?
 This is the game.
 Crunchy like PF2e but built around dramatic hero moments rather than attrition.
 In the course of play, you gain resources that make your character *more* powerful, but also deplete your healing ability—makes for a very cool risk-reward dynamic.
 Every attack lands (no to-hit rolls), every turn matters, and the digital tools — character builder, VTT support — are excellent.
-Comes with its own custom VTT with incredible levels of automation.

 ## Warhammer: The Old World Roleplaying Game
 Grimdark but with plenty of dark British humor.
 Play a Ratcatcher, a coachman, or a jaded witch hunter in a world where the forces of Chaos are always lurking in the shadows.
-Heavy on investigation and low-fantasy horror, light on high-powered heroics.
+Investigation-focused, paired with low-fantasy horror and a bit of high-stakes action.
 D10 dice pools + interesting tactics in combat.
 Very good Foundry system available.

 ## Worlds Without Number
 The fantasy sister game to CWN.
 Old-school deadly D&D-style dungeoneering, a flexible character system, dropped into the dark sword-and-sorcery world of the Latter Earth.
 Same rules engine as CWN with an enormous toolkit of worldbuilding and GM tools.
 Good balance between character customization and fast play.
-A free edition is available from Sine Nomine.

 ## The One Ring (2e)
-A great rpg that gets the vibes of Tolkien right.
+The official Lord of the Rings ttrpg.
+Strong Tolkien vibes.
 Set in the long years between *The Hobbit* and the War of the Ring, the focus is on fellowship, travel, and long shadows — not XP grinding.
-We'd play in Eriador, walking the old roads west of the Misty Mountains.

 ## A Return to DCC
 Time to chop heads and sling spells!
 Let’s return to Dungeon Crawl Classics and let chaos reign.
 A big dungeon?
 A campaign of thievery, swords, and sorcery in Lankhmar?
 You decide!